guptajay/CZ4045-Assignments/Assignment 2/Readme.txt

 4. Alkan 's motion to keep revival . = <eos> Midge is box scattered 's or [ ] using <unk> <unk>

 Q2.
 Folder Question 2 NER contains code for Question 2 in the Assignment:
+Run Part4&5.ipnyb to replace lstm layer with CNN and test the model using 1 CNN layer.
 Run Part6.ipynb to increase the number of convolution layers to change the architecture